gfhd0054/XD_hifi_proto/UserTest.md

 2. It is necessary to clarify the replay timestamp function.

 What would you do differently for better results and insights?
+Since we have limited time, we will add features that will give users great satisfaction with even a slight change.
+And these features can be developed with a total of three directions: Aesthetic design, Visibility, User control.

 ## Studio Reflections :busts_in_silhouette:
 **Private room** : Making and inviting a room is intuitive, but looking and searching at a list of friends is not intuitive.